uforia/timestamp/README.md

 ## What it does

-This script is capable of detecting and converting various forms of hexadecimal timestamps into something human readable.
-You can run it interactively, directly from the command-line or you can pipe / redirect a hex string directly to it.
-Inter-byte spacing is not important, the script will automatically compress it into something it will understand.
+This script is capable of detecting and converting various forms of hexadecimal and integer timestamps into something human readable (ISO 8601 format) and reusable (CSV format).
+You can run it interactively, directly from the command-line or you can pipe / redirect a series of strings directly to it.

-NOTE: for multiline/-item parsing, use the piping/redirect method.
+For multiline/-item parsing, use the piping/redirect method (see example below).

 ## Current version's comments and considerations